nui-ai/mediapipe/BUILDING.md

       the plugin generates it from scratch when you initally import the project, so you can only manually copy its git versioned copy into there after it has been generated automatically by the plugin on project initialization when first opening the repo as a bazel project in a bazel plugin enabled IDE.
 2. replace all run configurations in your JetBrains IDE to use your own bazel cache path of choice instead of /home/matan/.cache/bazel-disk-cache. some of the git included run configurations build the targets, some run them. update all of them bazel run configs to use your own local bazel cache path, by a "find and replace" of their underlying xml files under [.run](.run).

-# Build Verification Flow ― python oriented only
+# Build Verification Flow ― Python oriented only

-verify that the C++ build is fine:
+0. verify that the C++ build is fine:
    ```bash
          bazel build \
          -c opt \